-The UK will continue to participate fully in the current Erasmus+ programme, which lasts until the end of 2020.
-Participants who study, train, volunteer or spend time abroad through Erasmus+ exchanges that were confirmed during the current programme (2014-2020) can participate fully and for the full duration of their exchange.
+The UK continued to participate fully Erasmus+ and ESC programmes until the end of 2020.
+Any programmes funded in this time will continue to receive EU funding for the full duration of the project, including those where funding runs beyond 2020.
+Participants who study, train, volunteer or spend time abroad through Erasmus+ exchanges that were confirmed during 2014-2020 programme can participate fully and for the full duration of their exchange.
 This covers UK participants going abroad and international participants coming to the UK.
-The UK’s participation in future Erasmus+ programmes is part of discussions between the UK government and the EU and has not yet been finalised.

 For the most up-to-date information on Erasmus+, go to the UK National Agency website.

-We will continue to update this page regularly.
-Please see below for additional official sources of information about UK higher education
+Please see below for additional official sources of information about UK higher education.